Matthieu-ui/Community-Board/README.md

 ## Notes

 I encountered a challenge when passing props to the post card component.
-I had to map through an array of post objects and pass the props to the post card component which I had not done before.
+I had to map through an array of post objects and pass the props to the post card component which was a little tricky.
 I also had to figure out how to install and use TailwindCSS to style the components.

 ## License